 PY925 Clinical Applications Assessment (1.00 cr.)
-Corequisite: PY702 or PY920.

 Students perform psychological assessments as part of the comprehensive, supervised training at the Loyola Clinical Centers.
 Assessments will be through the BHAS and MAC.
 Restricted to first and second year Psy.D. students.
 May be repeated four times for credit.

+PY930 Clinical Placement Summer (0.00 cr.)

-PY930Clinical Placement Summer(0.00 cr.)Prerequisite:PY702, PY920.
-Restricted to Psy.D. students.A clinical placement through the summer sessions.Supervision is provided on-site.May be repeated threetimes for credit.(Summer only)
+Prerequisite: PY702, PY920.
+Restricted to Psy.D. students.
+A clinical placement through the summer sessions.
+Supervision is provided on-site.
+May be repeated three times for credit.
+(Summer only)

-PY931 Clinical Applications Assessment Summer (0.00 cr.)
+PY931 Clinical Applications

+Assessment Summer (0.00 cr.)